Remarkable upper bounds for interpolation error constants on triangles

 \section{Abstract}

-We introduce remarkable upper bounds for the interpolation error constants on triangles, which are sharp and given by simple formulas.
-These constants are crucial in analyzing interpolation errors, particularly those associated with the Finite Element Method.
-In this study, we proved boundness via the numerical verification method and asymptotic analysis.
-This study is also essential in that it demonstrates a valuable application of the numerical verification method.
-The proof process of this study may be applied to the proof of various other norm inequalities.
+We introduce remarkable upper bounds, which are sharp and given by simple formulas, for the interpolation error constants on triangles.
+These constants are crucial for analyzing interpolation errors, particularly those associated with the finite element method.
+We prove boundedness via a numerical verification method and asymptotic analysis.
+The proof process used here can be applied to various other norm inequalities.